suyog-pipliwaal/Emotions_Prediction/readme.md

 Validation and Testing:

 Ensure your model generalizes well by using k-fold cross-validation.
-Generate predictions for the test dataset in the required format.
+Generate predictions for the test dataset in the required format

+### Result:- Rank 4 (Gloabally)